A History Of Domestic Violence: Has Anything Changed?

 • Psychological abuse

-Myth #3: Intimate partner violence only happens to women
+Myth #3: Intimate partner violence or sexual assault only happens to women

 Though women experience abuse at higher rates, men are not exempt from intimate partner violence.
 However, the exact rate men experience domestic violence is difficult to determine.
 Many men do not report domestic violence because they fear being perceived as weak.
 The few men who report their experiences are often shamed or ignored by society, making it difficult to believe or receive resources.

-Myth #4: If abuse were bad, people would leave or get a divorce
+Myth #4: If abuse or crime were bad, people would leave or get a divorce

 Domestic abusers do everything in their power to keep their spouses or children under their control.
 They may take away their forms of communication or transportation, making it more difficult for them to find support or leave home.
 Many survivors of abuse want to leave but may not have any means to do so.
 In addition, patterns of emotional abuse can lead survivors to believe that they are the problem and that their partner will treat them better if they "act better."